mdiazcl/fuzzbunch-debian/README.md

 That's it, Fuzzbunch it's up and running!
 Use it by your own responsability and for internal and authorized only purposes!
 ![alt text](http://i.imgur.com/2jA6qzT.png)

+***
+# FAQ
+**Q: When I type on fuzzbunch it looks all screw-up, it repeats .
+What's Going on??
+Did I do something wrong?**
+**R:** To be honest?
+I don't know, I think it's an issue with wine running STDIN from python.
+Don't worry about, just type and press enter and everything should work smoothly.
+If you know how to fix this, let me know!